hbekk/ai-data-visualisation/README.md

 # Data Visualisation with RAG

-This is a Retrieval-Augmented Generation (RAG) system for interpreting natural language queries and visualizing data.
+This is a Retrieval-Augmented Generation (RAG) system for interpreting natural language queries and visualising data.

 ![Preview](./public/demo.gif)